Acute kidney injury means that your kidneys have suddenly stopped working as well as they used to.

 - have a long-term disease such as heart failure, liver disease or diabetes

-- are dehydrated, for example, when you have diarrhoea, vomiting, or 'gastro'
+- are dehydrated, eg, when you have diarrhoea, vomiting, or 'gastro' (a tummy bug)

 - have an infection